Segment Anything Model for Road Network Graph Extraction: Limitations and Future Work

 \section{Limitations and Future Work}

 One current limitation of SAM-Road is we have not designed specific approaches to more accurately handle overpasses.
-There is an ambiguity for the topology decoder at the exact point where overpassing roads intersect.
-However, this issue is minor as most vertices are not at these crossing points.
+There is an ambiguity for the topology decoder at the exact point where overpassing roads intersect, as the correct answer depends on which layer is being asked.
+This issue is minor though, as most vertices are not at these spots.
 Future work could improve this by predicting an overpass heatmap to suppress vertex formation at these locations.

-In addition, in this work, we only utilized the smallest Segment Anything model, ViT-B. Larger variants may be explored as a future work, where we hope to explore parameter-efficient tuning methods, such as LoRA \cite{hu2021lora}.
+In addition, in this work, we only used the smallest Segment Anything model, ViT-B. Larger variants may be explored as a future work, where we hope to explore parameter-efficient tuning methods, such as LoRA \cite{hu2021lora}.

-We are also interested in exploring the integration of state-of-the-art Vision Language Models (VLMs) such as PaLI \cite{chen2023pali} and GPT-4V \cite{gpt42023} with graph learning.
+We are also interested in exploring the integration of other state-of-the-art foundational models, such as DINOv2 \cite{dinov2_2023}, PaLI \cite{chen2023pali} and GPT-4V \cite{gpt42023} with graph learning.